haspadar/carl/README.md

 ## Features

-- Immutable, final classes with single responsibility
+- Final, immutable classes with single responsibility
-- Immutability by default
 - No `null` values anywhere
 - No `static` methods or state
 - Lazy evaluation of HTTP requests